 - Import a demo site (for new websites)

-As we have already seen the customization capabilities of Neve in the above section, let us see how to tweak a starter site.
-You can choose one from the following niches:
+As we have already discussed the customization capabilities of Neve in the above sections, let us see how to tweak a starter site.
+There are several categories to choose from:

 and many more…